Submitting Articles for CBMA/C Publicity

-In all cases, when a trip is planned a trip report (CBMC) or an e-mail (CBMA) is required for reimbursement of the costs associated with that trip.
+In all cases, when a trip is planned, a trip report (both CBMA and CBMC) is required for reimbursement of the costs associated with that trip.
 While we can’t require it, please consider writing a short 1-3 short paragraphs describing a personal story or two when you come back.
-These small vignettes of trips would make great pieces for the Tidings, Facebook and the website, somewhat like the proverbial “sound bites” you hear about in the news media.
+These small vignettes of trips make great pieces for the Tidings, Facebook and the website, somewhat like the proverbial “sound bites” you hear about in the news media.

 How to write

 There are some guidelines to follow, of course.
 Articles should be:

 - Primarily about the work of one the Christadelphian Bible Missions;